 What is one item you like to splurge on?
 Be specific (brand name, model, etc.)

 Single malt, Scotch whiskey.
-My favourites are The Glenlivet 12 year and Aberlour 15 Year Double Cask.
+My favorites are The Glenlivet 12 year and Aberlour 15 Year Double Cask.

 If you could give a personal finance book to everyone just starting their financial journey, what book would you give them?

 The Barefoot Investor by Scott Pape.

 This book is set out really well for beginners.
 It is written in a simplistic style that is easy for anyone to understand.
 It provides a step-by-step guide for readers to follow, reducing the possibility for them to become overwhelmed with information and switch off.